thomas-institut/apm/documentation/WitnessSchemata.md

 ## Foreword

-There must be a data schema for the storage and exchange of collation tables and their derivates for the purpose of editing, exporting and importing.
+There must be a data schema for the storage and exchange of collation tables and their derivatives for the purpose of editing, exporting and importing.
 The APM's API should only serve and accept objects that use this schema.

 A stored collation table can be used